Clish254/telegram-chatbot/README.md

 # telegram-chatbot
-This is a simple telegram chatbot that teaches you javascript\n *Access the bot here t.me/Javascript_syntax_bot
+This is a simple telegram chatbot that teaches you javascript<br>
+*Access the bot here t.me/Javascript_syntax_bot